StefanieGadow/praying-mantis/README.md

 - Band page
   - The band page introduces the user to the individual members of the band.
+  - When viewed on a desktop or laptop, the user can read the band member's name while hovering over the image.
+On smaller devices, the name will be shown below the photo.

 ![Band solo photos](assets/images/band-solo.png)